 Willow is a blue-collar town, with 38.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Willow is a town of sales and office workers, construction workers and builders and managers.
 There are especially a lot of people living in Willow who work in office and administrative support (19.02%), business and financial occupations (7.85%) and management occupations (7.49%).

-Telecommuters are a relatively large percentage of the workforce: 20.73% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.73% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle